 The image above (Pic.
 14) shows the sequences from 1 to 6.
 The total solar eclipse has been captured between 2 and 5.
 Watch them in order to see, how the elusive umbra proceeded across the sky at the antisolar azimuth.
 Here I enhanced the major moments of the totality either (Pic.
 15).
 A different element, which tells you about the sudden darkening is shown by the lamps on the pier, which become much brighter, as the camera tries to keep the sky brightness in fixed level.

 The middle capture shows perfectly the Moon’s umbral range at the mid-eclipse, which vanishes the twilight wedge completely.
-It’s much better visible on the bottom snippet, when the shadow is leaving the webcam frame.
+It’s much better visible on the bottom snippet when the shadow is leaving the webcam frame.
 Both the twilight wedge and the Belt of Venus suddenly fades-in as the umbra moves (Pic.
 13).

 D. Pinamar I – the best webcam quality, which unfortunately wasn’t translated into better results, due to weather conditions, which were much worse than in Santa Teresita, 25km towards the north.
-The Pinamar town was close to the low-pressure area, heading from Atlantic to the mainland.
+The Pinamar town was close to the low-pressure area, heading from the Atlantic to the mainland.
 In turn, a lot of cumulus and a few vertically developed clouds with virga were observed within the webcam field of view.
-It complicated my observation, because I couldn’t see clearly the Moon’s shadow edges (Pic.
+It complicated my observation because I couldn’t see clearly the Moon’s shadow edges (Pic.
 14).

-The image stack above shows the umbra shape and position throughout the entire totality, seen on the sky from Pinamar.
+The image stack above shows the umbra shape and position throughout the entire totality, seen in the sky from Pinamar.
 Unlike the solar eclipse observed in normal conditions within the astronomical day, where the umbra moves, here it looks like this movement has been frozen.
-This is obviously an optical illusion, which can be regarded to the aforementioned solar eclipse below the horizon pattern (Pic.
+This is obviously an optical illusion, which can be regarded as the aforementioned solar eclipse below the horizon pattern (Pic.
 6), where Moon’s shadow appears to be parallel to the Earth’s shadow.
-For the observer watching it in Pinamar, the total solar eclipse occurred near the terminator line, around 130km north-west of the Atlantic coast.
+For the observer watching it in Pinamar, the total solar eclipse occurred near the terminator line, around 130km northwest of the Atlantic coast.
 Once the totality finished there, the umbra was not visible anymore, leaving behind the reddish appearance of the sky, as explained above (Pic.
 13).
 The red dotted line showed somewhat the “border” of this red loanword, which tends to be wider, as the eclipse is about to be finished.
-This is fully understandable because, after the mid-eclipse at the terminator line, the Moon’s shadow is more extended and thinner, whereas its position on the sky remains similar.
+This is fully understandable because, after the mid-eclipse at the terminator line, the Moon’s shadow is more extended and thinner, whereas its position in the sky remains similar.

 The umbra can be noticed from screenshot 3 to screenshot 10.
-Clouds were not affected by umbra.
+Clouds were not affected by the umbra.
 They were reflecting red light, which means, that it was nearly sunset time from their altitudes.
 Below I gathered also some processed images, displaying the eclipse local circumstances for three major moments.

-The same as above, the middle screenshot shows the conditions occurred near the greatest eclipse.
+The same as above, the middle screenshot shows the conditions that occurred near the greatest eclipse.
 The lack of direct sunlight led the Moon’s shadow to be clearly visible.
 In other conditions, where the Sun would illuminate the atmosphere boundary layer, this shadow wouldn’t appear so clearly.
 It applies to both directions.

 The image below summarizes this section.
 There are all screenshots presenting the same moment – the greatest phase of the eclipse, as seen via webcams on July 2, 2019, after sunset (Pic.
 20).